OscarBennich/windows-terminal-setup-how-to/README.md

 - OR you can install it from [here](https://ohmyposh.dev/docs/installation/windows).

 ## 1 - Configure `Windows Terminal`
+- Follow step 2.1 below to download a font
 - Open up Windows Terminal
 - Go to Settings
 - Click "Open JSON file" in the lower left corner